-In his book, The Best Gift You Can Give Your Parents, Dennis Rainey encourages readers to write a formal tribute to their parents and present it to them during a special occasion (birthday, anniversary, holiday, etc.).
-Following is an example of a tribute–Dennis Rainey’s tribute to his father – “Hook” Rainey.
+In his book, The Forgotten Commandment, Dennis Rainey encourages readers to write a formal tribute to their parents and present it to them during a special occasion (birthday, anniversary, holiday, etc.).
+Following is an example of a tribute — Dennis Rainey’s tribute to his father, “Hook” Rainey.
 Click here for more information on honoring your parents and for more tribute examples.

 “Dad’s home,” I used to yell as the back door slammed shut.
 Our small, two-story frame house would shudder when the back door slammed shut.

 Everything about him signaled he was a “real man” — from the gritty Lava soap to the Vitalis hair tonic and Old Spice after shave.
 My dad was a unique blend of no-nonsense and discipline with a subtle sense of humor.
 He was a quiet and private man.
-He was a man of few words, who didn’t seem to need many words to get the job done.
+He was a man of few words who didn’t seem to need many words to get the job done.
 His countenance commanded respect.
 In fact, there were several boys who had a personality and discipline transformation when they graduated from the third grade Sunday school class to my dad’s fourth grade class.
 Miraculously, discipline problems dried up along with dozens of paper spit wads.
 In the 12 months that followed, paper airplanes were grounded and eight boys sat up straight in their chairs dutifully listening to the lesson.
-“Hook” Rainey they used to call him.

-The tall lefty got his nickname from his curve ball–a pitch so crooked it mystified batters.
-I got the feeling he was on his way to becoming a legend in his day–he even pitched a game against Dizzy Dean.
+They used to call him “Hook” Rainey.
+The tall lefty got his nickname from his curve ball — a pitch so crooked it mystified batters.
+I got the feeling he was on his way to becoming a legend in his day.
+He even pitched a game against Dizzy Dean.
 Funny thing, but he never could remember the score of that memorable game!
 I used to accuse him of convenient amnesia!

 I recall the easy chair that used to carry the shape of his exhausted form.
-It was as he was reading the evening paper that I usually planned my assault on him.
-I’m certain I nearly pestered him to death on more than one occasion while asking my weary dad to play catch.
+It was while he was reading the evening paper that I usually planned my assault on him.
+I’m certain I nearly pestered him to death on more than one occasion by asking my weary dad to play catch.
 And play catch he did.
 Night after night, “Hook” taught me how to throw a curve, slider, and knuckle-ball.
-He used to claim you could count the stitches on his knuckle-ball–and when he threw that patented knuckler the entire front yard was filled with laughter–his and mine.
+He used to claim you could count the stitches on his knuckle-ball.
+And when he threw that patented knuckler, the entire front yard was filled with laughter — his and mine.

 I always loved to hear him laugh.
 Somehow it told me everything was secure.
 When I was three or so, he went to Colorado hunting and “bagged” a fierce teddy bear.
 He staged the “action” on film and brought the fierce beast back to me.
-My kids now play with that worn-out 35-year-old black and white bear.
-I watched him look after the needs of his mother–he used to visit his mom three or four times a week.
-He modeled what it meant to “honor one’s parents.”
+My kids now play with that worn-out, 35-year-old black and white bear.
+I watched him look after the needs of his mother.
+He used to visit his mom three or four times a week.
+Dad modeled what it meant to “honor one’s parents.”
 From him I learned about integrity, trust, and how to be a man of my word.
 His example taught me the importance of perseverance, for he stuck with his job for nearly 45 years.
-He leaves me an indelible imprint of sinking roots down deep–and living with the same people with whom he did business.
+He leaves me an indelible imprint of sinking roots down deep — and living alongside the same people with whom he did business.
 When I was in high school, I won the magazine sales contest because I introduced myself as Hook Rainey’s son.
 That was good enough for an instant sale for nearly 100 percent of my “customers.”